nemanjan00/console/README.md

 # ponsole

-Pretty node console wrapper for adding colors and iconsi with middleware support.
+Pretty node console wrapper for adding colors and icons with middleware support.

 ## Install